tawnkramer/gym-donkeycar/README.md

 ## Donkeycar Simulator

-The [donkeycar simulator](https://github.com/tawnkramer/sdsandbox/tree/donkey) is a [Unity](www.unity3d.com) application using [Nvidia's PhysX](https://developer.nvidia.com/physx-sdk) to simulate a [donkeycar](www.donkeycar.com) driving in various environments.
+The [donkeycar simulator](https://github.com/tawnkramer/sdsandbox/tree/donkey) is a [Unity](http://www.unity3d.com) application using [Nvidia's PhysX](https://developer.nvidia.com/physx-sdk) to simulate a [donkeycar](http://www.donkeycar.com) driving in various environments.
 The simulator connects to an external process via tcp socket.
-It sends telemetry to and recieves control from the enternal process.
+It sends telemetry to and recieves control from the external process.

 ## Installation